24 February, 2019

 There are three main onboarding techniques which you can offer to your users.
 Every technique follows a different goal.
 It’s possible to use these techniques separately or mix them.

-To learn more about the different techniques of app onboarding chick out the article “How not to lose users during app onboarding”.
+To learn more about the different techniques of app onboarding check out the article “How not to lose users during app onboarding”.

 Quantitative defines information about quantities and numbers.
 App speed.
 Error rates.
 Daily Active Users.
 And so on.
 Qualitative instead of this defines information about qualities like emotions and experiences.
 Numbers can´t measure this information.
 The information is subjective.